Welcome back for another installment of Ask TON. Here’s our latest question:

 For the week ending Aug.
 17, I turned in story 1 (trade publication); reviewed notes and began writing stories 2–7 (project for a medical center); arranged interviews for story 8 (for a separate medical center); revised stories 9–20 (tail end of a second project for the same medical center); and did very preliminary research on stories 21 (environmental publication), 22 (children’s publication) and 23 (trade publication).

 This seems a bit crazier than it really was.
 Some of these stories were only 250 words long and the revisions for the 12-story project were fairly light, but I had to constantly check my work calendar to make sure I was keeping up with a few projects that extended over many months and others that lasted only a few weeks.
-Technically, I have 13 active projects for 8 clients, though 6 are in the editing stages and 3 are very early on in the process.
+Technically, I have 13 active projects for eight clients, though six are in the editing stages and three are very early on in the process.

-Last year, I wrote 40 stories overall (one project included 8 stories; another included 7).
+Last year, I wrote 40 stories overall (one project included eight stories; another included seven).
 This year, I’ll probably write about 55, (including a half-dozen blog posts but not including a few editing projects).

 The number of stories I’m working on at any given time oscillates a bit.
-Typically there are one or two I’m actively reporting & writing for Wired Science, where I work half-time, and another one or two for other freelance outlets.
-Sometimes those numbers go higher — lately I’ve been juggling five stories — and sometimes, when I get a bit burned out or want to tilt that work/life balance back to life, it’ll go down to zero for a little while.
+Typically there are one or two I’m actively reporting and writing for Wired Science, where I work half-time, and another one or two for other freelance outlets.
+Sometimes those numbers go higher—lately I’ve been juggling five stories—and sometimes, when I get a bit burned out or want to tilt that work/life balance back to life, it’ll go down to zero for a little while.

 After that there are several Big Projects on which I’m supposed to be working steadily, building towards e-book or book possibilities … but I haven’t quite learned how to get off the day-to-day and week-to-week treadmill and keep these fires burning evenly.
 I plan to do better this next year.